 Heat a non-stick flat top or skillet over low-medium heat.
 Add a little bit of vegetable oil or vegan butter to the surface as well.
 Pour the omelette batter into the centre and spread it out until it's about 1/4" thick .
 You can make small or large omelettes... totally up to you!

-It will take about 3-4 minutes on the first side.
+It will take about 3 to 4 minutes on the first side.
 You'll notice the batter being cooked through and getting darker in colour around the perimeter of the omelette.
-At this point you can add the fillings to one side of the omelette round.
+At this point you can add the fillings to one side of the omelette.
 After 30 more seconds or so you can use a spatula and lift one side and fold it over to create a half moon shape.
 After another 30 seconds or so gently flip the omelette over on to the other side.
-Cover with a lid to allow the cheese to really melt well inside for another 1-2 minutes.
+Cover with a lid to allow the cheese to really melt well inside for another 2 to 3 minutes.